Sequential quantum processes with group symmetries: Main results

-where $\mcM_i$ is an auxiliary space storing the vector $\ket{\mathrm{mem}_i}\in \mcM_i$. \end{theorem} \begin{proof}[Proof sketch] We provide the main idea of the circuit construction for the case of $G = H = \U(d)$ and $\rho_i(g) = \sigma_j(g) = g$, and leave the full proof to the Supplementary Material (SM)~\cite{supple}.
+where $\mcM_i$ is an auxiliary space storing the vector $\ket{\mathrm{mem}_i}\in \mcM_i$. \end{theorem} \begin{proof}[Proof sketch] We provide the main idea of the circuit construction for the case of $G = H = \U(d)$ and $\rho_i(g) = \sigma_j(g) = g$, and leave the full proof to Sec.~\ref{sec:proof_comb_implementation}.
 The difficulty of constructing the streaming circuit comes from the preparation of the maximally mixed state $\pi_{\mu}$, which is required to apply the inverse Schur transform $U_\mathrm{Sch}^{(n)\dagger}$.

 To circumvent this problem, we define the \emph{dual Schur transform}, which does not require the irrep space register as an input.
 Suppose $\{\ket{\psi_\lambda^{(i)}}\}$ is an orthonormal basis of the irrep space $V_{\lambda}$ and $\overline{U}_{\lambda}$ is the complex conjugate of $U_\lambda$ in this basis.
 Then, the maximally entangled state defined by $\ket{\phi^+_\lambda}\defeq {1\over \sqrt{d_\lambda}}\sum_{i\in [d_\lambda]} \ket{\psi_\lambda^{(i)}}\otimes \ket{\psi_\lambda^{(i)}}$ for $d_\lambda\coloneqq \dim V_\lambda$ is invariant under the tensor product $U_\lambda \otimes \overline{U}_{\lambda}$, i.e., the tensor product representation $U_\lambda \otimes \overline{U}_{\lambda}$ contains the trivial representation $\varnothing$.
 From Eq.~\eqref{eq:sw_duality_space}, we have